cs-eliseev/helpers-phone/README.md

 ```

+## Donating

+You can support this project [here](https://www.paypal.me/cseliseev/10usd).
+You can also help out by contributing to the project, or reporting bugs.
+Even voicing your suggestions for features is great.
+Anything to help is much appreciated.

 ## License

 The PHONE CSE HELPERS is open-source PHP library licensed under the MIT license.
 Please see [License File](https://github.com/cs-eliseev/helpers-phone/blob/master/LICENSE.md) for more information.